 After that you can work through your rebuttals one at a time.
 Your call center manager should go over these rebuttals with you and you can practice them on your own time or practice them with team building experiences.

 Even in a traditional sales sense, I don’t like to think of selling as a skill within itself.
 I prefer to think of it as having a conversation.
 That’s all sales is.
 You’re having a conversation with someone.

 Thanks for reading.
-Feel free to leave a comment below.
+Feel free to contact us at any time for any reason.